5591 E. 72nd Ave., Commerce City, CO

 The Risk of the Unknown

+There are other axle brands on the market beyond these three, but I offer a word of caution: stick to the known names.
 Every manufacturer, no matter how good, will eventually face a defect or an engineering hurdle.
 The difference lies in how they handle it.
-The brands mentioned above—Dexter, Lippert, and Duratek—are battle-tested.
-They have the infrastructure to handle critical errors and the longevity to honor warranties.
+Brands like Dexter, Lippert, and Duratek are battle-tested; they have the infrastructure to handle critical errors and the longevity to honor warranties.

 The Verdict